Holograms – Forever

 Holograms achieve an exhausting punch-drunk punk album with some clever guitars, but ultimately it lacks enough variation and original style.
 Suitably unsubtle cover artwork suggests a knee in the back and that’s exactly what you get, with a clip round the ear for good measure.

-Forever is released on 18th September, but you can pre-order the album here.
+Forever is released on 18th September 2013.
+For further information or to order the album visit here.

 Watch the video for Flesh and Bone here: